sharad2/PhpaAll/Readme.txt

 Database Modifications:-
 =========================

-Added a new column MRNumber in the table Payroll.SalaryPeriod of type nvarchar length 50.
+Added a new columns MRNumber and MRNumberDate in the table Payroll.SalaryPeriod of type nvarchar length 50.

 ==========================================================================

 Meeting Notes:-
-Display MR Number in the main screen of SalaryPeriod.
-Explain MR Number in the UI.
+Display MR Number in the main screen of SalaryPeriod. => Done Explain MR Number in the UI. => Done